AdobeDocs/experience-manager-65.en/help/assets/adding-dynamic-media-assets-to-pages.md

 * **[!UICONTROL Title]** - Change the title of the video.

-* **[!UICONTROL Width]** - Enter value in pixels if you want the image to be a fixed size.
+* **[!UICONTROL Width]** - Enter the value in pixels if you want the image to be a fixed size.
 Leaving this value blank makes the asset adaptive.

-* **[!UICONTROL Height]** - Enter value in pixels if you want the image to be a fixed size.
+* **[!UICONTROL Height]** - Enter the value in pixels if you want the image to be a fixed size.
 Leaving this value blank makes the asset adaptive.

 #### When working with Smart Crop {#when-working-with-smart-crop}